 Make It Engaging and Inspiring

 Keeping everyone engaged for an entire meeting can be a challenge for even the best speakers.
-It’s important to show some passion and personality during the course of the meeting to enlist interest and participation.
+It’s important to show passion and personality during the course of the meeting to enlist interest and participation.
 It helps to use varied formats of presentation including visual, auditory, and even hands-on activities.
-Your meeting may also include activities requiring people to move around the room, whether they are small rewards for great ideas or facilitating a group discussion.
+Your meeting may also include activities requiring people to move around the room.
+Additionally, whether they are small rewards for great ideas or facilitating a group discussion, offer incentives.
 Be sure to include points where people are encouraged to interact and pay attention to what is being discussed.
 When people enjoy themselves, it won’t be boring and it’s more likely to be successful.

 Follow Up

-Describe clearly what is expected to happen next and discuss the list of assignments and responsibilities at the end of the meeting.
+Describe clearly what is expected and discuss the list of assignments and responsibilities at the end of the meeting.
 Let people know what they will need to do to prepare for the next meeting if there is another one scheduled.
 Summarize the purpose of the meeting and tell them what they need to accomplish.
 Make sure all participants and parties who need to be held accountable receive the minutes from the meeting.
+Being clear and concise will go along way halping you to have productive and inspiring meetings.